datacarpentry/shell-genomics/_episodes/04-redirection.md

 There's one more useful redirection command that we're going to show, and that's called the pipe command (`|`).
-It's probably not a key on your keyboard you use very much.
+This is probably not a key on your keyboard you use very much, so let's all take a minute to find that key.
 What `|` does is take the output that is scrolling by on the terminal and uses that output as input to another command.
-When our output was , we wished we could just slow it down and look at it, like we can with `less`.
+When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `less`.
 Well it turns out that we can!
-We pipe the `grep` command through `less`.
+We can redirect our output from our `grep` call through the `less` command.

 ~~~
 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | less
 ~~~
 {: .bash}

-Now we can use the arrows to scroll up and down and use `q` to get out.
+We can now see the output from our `grep` call within the `less` interface.
+We can use the up and down arrows to scroll through the output and use `q` to exit `less`.

-Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.
+Redirecting output is often not intuitive, and can take some time to get used to.
+Once you're comfortable with redirection, however, you'll be able to combine any number of commands to do all sorts of exciting things with your data!

-The philosophy behind these command line programs is that none of them really do anything all that impressive.
-BUT when you start chaining them together, you can do some really powerful things really efficiently.
-If you want to be proficient at using the shell, you must learn to become proficient with the pipe and redirection operators:
+None of the command line programs we've been learning do anything all that impressive on their own, but when you start chaining them together, you can do some really powerful things very efficiently.
+Let's take a few minutes to practice.

-`|`, `>`, `>>`.
+> ## Exercise
+>
+>
+>
+>> ## Solution
+>>
+> {: .solution}
+{: .challenge}

 Finally, let's use the new tools in our kit and a few new ones to example our SRA metadata file.